Skip to main content

 CLI Provisioning

-Files.com provides a Command Line Interface (CLI) that allows Site Administrators and automation systems to perform administrative actions from scripts or command line environments.
+Files.com provides a Command Line Interface (CLI) that lets Site Administrators and automation systems perform administrative actions from scripts or command-line environments.

 The CLI uses the Files.com API internally and supports operations including creating users, updating user settings, managing groups, and modifying permissions.
 Administrators often use the CLI in automation scripts, scheduled tasks, or operational workflows that manage users across multiple systems.

-CLI-based provisioning provides a convenient method for automation environments that rely on shell scripts or operational tooling instead of direct API integration.
+CLI provisioning is a convenient option for automation environments that rely on shell scripts or operational tooling instead of direct API integration.

 API Provisioning

-The Files.com API allows applications and automation systems to create, update, and deactivate user accounts programmatically.
+The Files.com API lets applications and automation systems create, update, and deactivate user accounts programmatically.

 Internal systems including HR platforms, identity databases, or operational services often maintain authoritative identity records.
 These systems can synchronize users with Files.com by sending API requests whenever identity data changes.

-The Files.com API allows applications to create users, update attributes, assign folder permissions, configure protocol privileges, and deactivate accounts.
+The Files.com API lets applications create users, update attributes, assign folder permissions, configure protocol privileges, and deactivate accounts.
 Automation services trigger these API requests when events occur in the source system.

 API provisioning integrates Files.com directly into internal automation pipelines and operational systems.
 Development teams frequently implement provisioning services that synchronize internal identity records with Files.com through scheduled jobs or event-driven workflows.